-- Reduction of mental fatigue and stress - Provide opportunities for reflective thought, peace and quiet - Create opportunities for informal social interactions - Provide opportunities for activities that can increase physical health - Assists to reduce the crime rate by relaxing people and encouraging people to be outdoors.150
+- Reduction of mental fatigue and stress; - Provide opportunities for reflective thought, peace and quiet; - Create opportunities for informal social interactions; - Provide opportunities for activities that can increase physical health; and - Assists to reduce the crime rate by relaxing people and encouraging people to be outdoors.
+148

 Australians have reported they would be willing to pay an average of \$35,000 more (approximately 7%, assuming a base value of \$500,000) to live in a home in a 'green' neighbourhood, with a third of Australians willing to pay an extra \$100,000 or more to live in a 'green' area.
 Approximately two thirds of Australians would prefer to buy a home in a nature-filled neighbourhood, even if it cost them more to do so.
-Living in a home with a 'green' neighbourhood is important to Australians, even more important than proximity to work, shops and public transport.151
+Living in a home with a 'green' neighbourhood is important to Australians, even more important than proximity to work, shops and public transport.
+149 more, with almost all respondents indicating they visited Craigie Bushland for the purpose of exercise (walking, jogging), walking a dog and for nature appreciation (enjoyment of the natural environment).
+The Survey reported respondents emphasised the quality of the natural environment existing within Craigie Bushland.150